pandashavenobugs/MqttResponsePatternBlogPost/README.md

 });
 ```

 We focus on the packet parameter that contains the responseTopic and the correlationData.
-I use the correlationData as a secret code.The response message is published if the converted correlationData is 'secret'.
+I use the correlationData as a secret code.
+The response message is published if the converted correlationData is 'secret'.

 Compiling the typescript codes.